Federal Noise Law

 • Developing abatement plans for areas around major stationary sources of noise, including transportation facilities such as airports, highways, and railyards

-• Evaluating techniques for controlling noise and demonstrating the best available techniques in such jurisdiction
+• Evaluating techniques for controlling noise and demonstrating the best available techniques in such jurisdictions

 The Quiet Communities Act also supported studies and demonstrations to determine the resources and personnel that state and local governments would need to establish and implement effective noise abatement and control programs, and the development of educational and training materials and programs, such as national and regional workshops, to support state and local noise abatement and control programs.
 (42 U.S.C.
 4901; Public Law 95–609; 92 Stat.
 3079)